-22 years later, Brenda Van Sambeek goes from RN to BSN
+20 years after becoming a nurse, Brenda Van Sambeek goes from RN to BSN

-And Brenda knows a great RN to BSN program when she sees one, because she’s enrolled in bad ones.
+And Brenda knows a great RN to BSN program when she sees one, because she’s spent in bad ones.

 Enrolling at a large Wisconsin college in 1998, and then again at the same institution in 2018, she was looking at a five year completion time of learning through reading assignments from unresponsive instructors scattered across the country.

-But her colleagues and superiors at ThedaCare Regional Cancer Center remained insistent that, in order to achieve her goals, she needed to become a more well-rounded nurse and learn more about the business and patient satisfaction side of health care – something only achievable through earning a BSN.
+But her colleagues and superiors at ThedaCare Physicians Cancer Center in Appleton remained insistent that, in order to achieve her goals, she needed to become a more well-rounded nurse and learn more about the business and patient satisfaction side of health care – something only achievable through earning a BSN.

 “When one of my managers finally told me about the reputation of Marian’s online program, and its seven week courses and possible 12 month completion time, I had a hard time saying no,” she said.
 “Then to see just how responsive the professors were, and how what they taught came from personal experience, just created an amazing overall experience.”